- National Parks in India

-National Parks in India

 What is a National Park?

-A National Park is the protected area used for the conservation purpose.
+A National Park is the protected area used for conservation purposes.
 It preserves biodiversity and also helps in protecting the endangered species.
 It is an area of natural, semi-natural or planted space set aside for recreation and protection.

 In India, National Parks are designated and maintained by state governments.
 Human activities such as grazing and settlement inside such a park are not allowed.
 Which activities are allowed then?
 Only those that the Chief Wildlife Warden of the state, in consideration of the Wildlife Protection Act 1972, permits.